bylexus/adventofcode2021/README.md

 This repo contains my solutions and a diary for [Advent of Code 2021](https://adventofcode.com/2021/).
 This year I chose GO as my language: I don't know GO, so
 I take this as opportunity to learn it (a bit at least).

+## About GO

+I use this year's event to learn a small bit of GO.
+Here are my conclusions so far:

+* Good: Go is super-simple: it has a very small set of keywords, and a relatively small, but powerful stdlib.
+* Good: type inference: Go does infer almost any type, which is a little like writing in an untyped scripting language (which it is not!)
+* Good: all-in-one compiler and package management.
+* Meh: Go does not know generics.
+This makes it hard(er) to write generic collection functions like map(), filter() etc.
+  This can be circumvented by creating collection functions for your type, but hey, I don't want to re-invent the wheel for each new type...
+* Meh: Sometimes it is not directly clear if a function parameter is taken by value or by reference: This can lead to unwanted behaviour: e.g. if you pass a Struct by value, it is copied into the function.
+This MAY be an advantage, but for me, it is annoying most of the time (as the struct will need to be modified within the function).

 ## Preparations

 Today I set up a generic structure for all problems: Each problem will be defined as a struct that implements the following interface: